Sponsored message

 "If it weren't for Charlie Kirk, I would not be the Vice President of the United States," Vance said while hosting Kirk's show this past week.

-While Erika Kirk has since been tapped to lead the Turning Point organization, maintaining Kirk's larger political movement may take a group effort.
+While Erika Kirk has been named CEO, asked to lead the Turning Point organization, maintaining Kirk's larger political movement may take a group effort.
 It's something Vance alluded to on Monday from the host chair.

 "Charlie is irreplaceable, but we can at least have a team of people try to step into the gap," he said.
 "We're not going to let Charlie's mantle be discarded.
 We're going to keep on carrying it."